How to Pass the USMLE Step 1

 The Step 1 exam contains application questions.
 These questions test whether the medical student can apply clinical concepts learned in class to different clinical circumstances.

-Yes, you do need a lot of preparing.
+Yes, you do need a lot of preparation.
 But do not panic.
 We here at MedSmarter have you covered.
 And will make sure to be with you at every phase of your Step 1 test prep.

 Click the button below for more details.